 2009-2017 Dramatists Guild regional representative for state of Washington

 2003 Produced Equity production of Betrothal, written by Lanford Wilson

 Theatre Puget Sound

 Founder and Chairman of Salmon Bay Events, a company that produced Northwest Flower & Garden Show and San Francisco Flower & Garden Show.
 Sold shows 2009.
-Also magazine founder and publisher 1979-2000 of Pacific Fishing magazine, a journal serving the commercial fishing industry.
+Founder and publisher 1979-2000 of Pacific Fishing magazine, a journal serving the commercial fishing industry.

 Member of Board of Trustees, San Francisco Botanical Garden Society, a non-profit organization supporting San Francisco Botanical Garden (in Golden Gate Park).